PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 Note that `nsight-sys` does not exist for Traverse.
 You will need to examine the report file on a different machine like Tigressdata or your laptop.

-# Nsight Compute for GPU Kernel Profiling (Adroit or Traverse but not TigerGPU)
+# Nsight Compute for GPU Kernel Profiling

 See the NVIDIA [documentation](https://docs.nvidia.com/nsight-compute/).
 This tool does not support the P100 GPUs of TigerGPU.
 To make the command available load the module: